Matty-El/urban-attiva/README.md

 ### Frameworks - Libraries - Other

--   [Django](https://www.djangoproject.com) - web framework used to develop a secure, scalable and maintainable website for Urban Attiva
+-   [Django](https://www.djangoproject.com) - web framework used to develop a secure, scalable, and maintainable website for Urban Attiva
 -   [Bootstrap](https://getbootstrap.com) - utilised for the front-end design framework.
 -   [SQLite3](https://www.sqlite.org) - used as the development database for the project.
 -   [PostgresSQL](https://www.postgresql.org) - used for the production database.